Trade Secret Litigation

-In cases of actual or threatened misappropriation, FUTSA permits an injured party to obtain injunctive relief to enjoin such misappropriation.
-See § 688.003, Fla.
-Stat.
+In cases of actual or threatened misappropriation, FUTSA permits an injured party to obtain injunctive relief.
+See § 688.003, Florida Statute.
 If a company’s or person’s trade secrets are misappropriated in violation of FUTSA, the injured party may be entitled to damages.
-Additionally, in cases of “willful and malicious misappropriation,” the injured party may recover exemplary damages and attorney’s fees.
+In cases of “willful and malicious misappropriation,” the injured party may recover exemplary damages and attorney’s fees.
 See §§ 688.004, 688.005, Fla.
 Stat.

-Because the vast majority of states have adopted the Uniform Trade Secrets Act, trade secret misappropriation claims for the most part have been litigated in state court.
-However, in 2016, federal law was expanded to include protection of trade secrets in the Defend Trade Secrets Act (“DTSA”), 18 U.S.C. § 1836 et seq.
-DTSA created a federal cause of action for trade secret misappropriation which allows businesses to litigate their trade secret misappropriation claims in federal courts throughout the United States.
+Because the vast majority of states have adopted the Uniform Trade Secrets Act, trade secret misappropriation claims for the most part historically have been litigated in state court.
+In 2016, however, federal law was expanded to include protection of trade secrets in the Defend Trade Secrets Act (“DTSA”), 18 U.S.C. § 1836 et seq.
+DTSA created a federal cause of action for trade secret misappropriation, allowing businesses to litigate their trade secret misappropriation claims in federal courts throughout the United States.
 DTSA expands the definition of trade secrets beyond what is found in the Uniform Trade Secrets Act:

 The term “trade secret” means all forms and types of financial, business, scientific, technical, economic, or engineering information, including patterns, plans, compilations, program devices, formulas, designs, prototypes, methods, techniques, processes, procedures, programs, or codes, whether tangible or intangible, and whether or how stored, compiled, or memorialized physically, electronically, graphically, photographically, or in writing if—